 RETENTION ADVISING: Nursing Program Faculty provides advising for the student at risk.
 Faculty serve as retention advisor for their respective courses.
-The purpose of retention advising is to identify and contact students at risk of failing, help students to identify the problems hindering their success in the graduate program, encourage and develop student responsibility for problem solving, and help students to develop a plan to correct the identified learning needs.
+The purpose of retention advising is to identify and contact students at risk of failing, help students to identify the problems hindering their success in the graduate program, encourage and ato correct the identified learning needs.